Cigarettes & Tobacco

 The main addictive ingredient in tobacco is nicotine.
-Tobacco smoke contains 1000s of chemicals and some are very poisonous.
-When you take a drag (inhale) on a fag, the nicotine kicks in about eight seconds later, leaving the smoker feeling slightly energised and also calmer than before.
+According to Talk To Frank, tobacco smoke contains over 4000 chemicals and some are very poisonous.
+When you take a drag (inhale) on a cigarette , the nicotine kicks in about eight seconds later.
+People who smoke report pleasurable feelings and feeling slightly more relaxed than before.

 What are the health effects?

-The nicotine found in all tobacco contributes to it being one of the most addictive drugs around.
-Some research claims it is more addictive than heroin.
+The nicotine found in all tobacco contributes to it being a highly addictive drug.
+Some experts have ranked nicotine amongst some of the most addictive substances alongside heroin and cocaine.

-If you find you can't manage without a fag but want to give up, you can get help through your GP.
+If you find you can't manage without a cigarette but want to give up, you can get help through your GP.